MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-personalize-the-ide.md

 ---
 # Quickstart: personalize the Visual Studio IDE and Editor

-In this 5-10 minute walkthrough, we'll customize the Visual Studio color theme and two text colors in the Text Editor.
+In this 5-10 minute quickstart, we'll customize the Visual Studio color theme and two text colors in the Text Editor.

 ## Set the color theme